ttappr/nicktracker/README.md

 instructions [here](https://www.rust-lang.org/learn/get-started).
 The process is automated using `rustup`.
 Once that's in place, simply clone this project and launch the build process:
-* For Linux, if the build fails, installing sqlite3 dev package should fix it.

 * `git clone https://github.com/ttappr/hexchat_api.git`
 * `git clone https://github.com/ttappr/nicktracker.git`
 * `cd nicktracker`
 * `cargo build --release`
 * `cd target/release && ls -al` and there's your binary.

+Sqlite3 support is now statically linked, so the addon can be built without needing to install the sqlite3 dev package on Linux.
+And should build without additional requiremetns on Windows.

 ## Rust Hexchat API
 This project uses a